realityfluxstudios/rfsbundlescraper/README.md

 I am releasing this to the public in the hopes that it will be useful to others.
 Also, if IndieGala changes up their code I hope to have some help updating the code once in a while.
 I just updated it to their latest changes.

 ### How to use
-You can either create a new bookmark and paste the code from the IndieGalaKeyGetter.min.js file into the link part of the bookmark or [Click and drag this to your bookmark bar](javascript:(function(){document.body.appendChild(document.createElement('script')).src='https://rawgit.com/tvl83/IndieGalaKeyGetter/master/IndieGalaKeyGetter.min.js';})();)
+You can either create a new bookmark and paste the code from the IndieGalaKeyGetter.min.js file into the link part of the bookmark or check out my blog post (here)[http://www.thomasle.info/2014/05/indiegala-key-getter] which has a link that you can drag to your bookmark bar, or just view the source to this file and copy the contents of the link into a new bookmark.

 When you are at your bundle link just click the bookmarklet and it will create a textbox and a list of all the games, their cd keys and the store links.